 In general, to receive aid from the federal student aid programs, you must meet the following requirements:

-- Be a U.S. citizen or eligible noncitizen.
-(See FAQ to determine who is an eligible noncitizen.)
+- Be a U.S. citizen or U.S. National or eligible noncitizen

-- Certify that you are not in default on a federal loan or owe money on a federal grant.
+- you are not in default on a federal student loan and do not owe a refund on a federal grant and

 What should my first step be?